Oxford Brookes University: Campuses

 Oxford Brookes University opened its Swindon campus in August 2016.
-The university moved from the former Ferndale campus in Swindon to a new and larger campus situated to the west of the town centre at the Delta Business Park.
-The building is named the Joel Joffe Building after Lord Joel Joffe, long-time Swindon resident and former human-rights lawyer.
+The university moved from the former Ferndale campus in Swindon to a new and larger campus situated to the west of the town centre in the Delta Business Park.
+The building is named the Joel Joffe Building after Lord Joel Joffe, long-time Swindon resident and former human rights lawyer.
 Adult nursing, operating department practice (ODP) and a range of continuing professional development (CPD) courses are taught there.
 The campus features a 185-seat lecture theatre, library and social learning spaces, teaching rooms and three clinical skills suites.

-Oxford Brookes University partners with Swindon College as part of its Associate College Partnership to deliver foundation and degree courses, provides widening participation activity with local schools.
+Oxford Brookes University partners with Swindon College as part of its Associate College Partnership to deliver foundation and degree courses, and provides widening participation activity with local schools.